 The deal, and the play, are anticlockwise.
 The dealer deals all the cards out, in threes, starting with the player on his right.
 After each hand the deal rotates to the right.
 A game consists of twelve hands, so each player eventually deals four times.

 The play is in tricks.
 The player to dealer's right leads to the first trick, and thereafter the winner of each trick leads to the next.
 The other players are obliged to follow suit.
-Eventually, a player will be unable to follow suit, having no cards in the suit led: then, that player may play any card, and the suit of that card becomes trumps for the rest of the hand.
-Thereafter, a player who is able to follow suit must either do so or play a trump [in Swiss Jass games you are allowed to trump even if you have cards in the led suit]; while a player who cannot follow suit may play any card that she holds.
+Eventually, a player will be unable to follow suit, having no cards in the suit led: then, that player may play any card, and the suit of that card becomes trumps for that trick and for the rest of the hand.
+When the trump suit has been determined, a player who is able to follow suit must either do so or play a trump [in Swiss Jass games you are allowed to trump even if you have cards in the led suit]; while a player who cannot follow suit may play any card that she holds.
 A trick is won by the highest trump in it; or if there were no trumps, by the highest card of the suit led.

 If a non-trump is led, and the second player plays a trump, the third player may only player a smaller trump if void in the suit led.
 If she is not void, she must either follow suit or play a higher trump.